Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 Protocols serve as blueprints: they tell us what adopters shall implement, but you can’t provide implementation within a protocol.

+**What if we need to define default behavior for conforming types?**

 ## Protocol Inheritance

 ## Protocol Composition